 According to "Hair Care: An Illustrated Dermatologic Handbook," when hairspray is used frequently, it can build up in the hair, leaving it looking heavy and dull.
-Fortunately, you can remove hairspray build up from your hair with a few household ingredients and about a 1/2 hour of time, restoring your hair's original shine and luster.
+Fortunately, you can remove hairspray buildup with a few household ingredients and about a 1/2 hour of time, restoring your hair's original shine and luster.

 Step 1

 Pour 2 tbsp. of shampoo into a bowl.
-Add 1 tsp. baking soda to the bowl.
-According to "Hair and Hair Care," baking soda is able to break down the hairspray and shampoo is able to remove the broken down hairspray from the hair, making shampoo and baking soda the perfect mixture to remove hairspray build up from your hair.
+Add 1 tsp. of baking soda to the bowl.
+According to "Hair and Hair Care," baking soda is able to break down the hairspray, allowing the shampoo to then remove the broken-down hairspray from the hair.

 Step 2